 The right way to use Scarcity and Urgency to Incentivize

 Time-limited sales events are a great way to create not only a sense of Scarcity and urgency but most importantly a sense of anticipation.
 Ecommerce marketing is always problematic, the question that stumps marketing professionals is What to communicate next?
-A well-timed series of sales events throughout the year provides a never-ending supply of events to build up to on social media.
+A well-timed series of sales events throughout the year provide a never-ending supply of events to build up to on social media.
 When I say leverage I mean create a sense of excitement about.
 Have you ever waited in a queue for a theme park ride?
 Well, the very act of queuing and waiting for something creates a sense of anticipation, increasing the excitement and ultimately the enjoyment of the event.
 Another great example is the use of movie trailers to build up to the release of an upcoming film.
 The same principle can be used when selling goods and services online.

 One of the best examples of leveraging anticipation continues to be the sale to end all sales, the biggest sale of all, “Black Friday”.
 It has become a global phenomenon, there is nothing more enticing and exciting than bagging a bargain.
 Each year there is now an expectation of consumers that ecommerce stores will offer their biggest deals ever on this day.
 Consequently, Black Friday has become immensely competitive and popular, but profits are slim.
 Even so, it remains a great way to gain new customers to market to for repeat business.
 Don’t forget, existing customers are far easier to sell to than new visitors.

 Read more about how to build a Sense of Anticipation and Excitement through offers and reward programs, we have written in detail about these see the links below.